Catnip (Nepeta cataria) at a glance

-When storing catnip, put it in an airtight container in the fridge or freezer.
+Store in an airtight container in the fridge or freezer.

-Place 1–2 teaspoons of dried catnip into a cup and add hot (not boiling) water;
+- Place 1–2 teaspoons of dried catnip into a cup and add hot (not boiling) water

-Let it sit for 10 minutes;
+- Let it sit for 10 minutes

-Flavour with honey or lemon (optional).
+- Flavour with honey or lemon (optional).

 It can also be used as an aromatic herb in cooking and salads.
-Medicinal uses for catnip

-K’Eogh, in his General Irish Herbal (1735) wrote of catnip, “It provokes urination and menstruation: it expels the stillborn child; it opens obstructions of the lungs and the womb, and is good for internal bruises and shortness of breath.
+K’Eogh, in his General Irish Herbal (1735) wrote of catnip, “It provokes urination and menstruation: it expels the stillborn child; it opens obstructions of the lungs and the womb and is good for internal bruises and shortness of breath.
 Drunk with salt and honey, it expels worms from the body.”

 Pregnant women should avoid catnip, as it can induce uterine contractions.

-Can other plants get cats high?Yes, apparently catnip isn’t the only high-inducing plant.
-A recent article in Wired talks about recent research which have found three other plants which are capable of inducing a high in cats.
-None of these plants contain the active compound nepetalactone, but do have similar compounds.
+Yes, catnip isn’t the only high-inducing plant.
+A recent article in Wired talks about current research which have found three other plants which are capable of inducing a high in cats.
+None of these plants contains the active compound nepetalactone, but do have similar compounds.
 Doctor Sebastian Bol, a molecular biologist and a founder of Cowboy Cat Ranch tried these plants out on 100 domestic cats from Southern California cat clinics to try the following plants on their feline subjects.